publiccodeyml/publiccode.yml/schema.md

 A list of Media Types (MIME Types) as mandated in [RFC 6838](https://tools.ietf.org/html/rfc6838) which the application can handle as output.

-In case the software does not support any input, use `application/x.empty`.
+In case the software does not support any input, you can skip this field or use `application/x.empty`.

 ### Key `outputTypes`